The Variable Speed Pump motor components explained;

 Variable Speed motors can be run 24/7 at a low cost add to that a cartridge filter and Salt generator for even more efficiency to your pool.
 The ideal way to run water through any filter is at low pressure and volume.
 This will increase the number of particles filtered out.
 For vacuuming the speed of the motor will need to be increased to give your vacuum better suction, but this usually occurs only 1-2 per week.
 On sand filters and DE, the Variable speed motor will also need to run on high to provide the proper flow to clean the filter.

-Our American made Waterway Econo Flo Pumps and Pentair VS pumps combined with a salt generator and cartridge filtration are designed to give you maximum energy savings and low maintenance.
-This variable speed pump is Energy Star rated.
+Our American made Speck and Pentair VS pumps combined with a salt generator and cartridge filtration are designed to give you maximum energy savings and low maintenance.
+These variable speed pump is Energy Star rated.
 Visit Century motors for more information on Variable Speed motors and Com Ed for possible rebates!

 Comments